juonuooun/juonuooun/README.md

 ## Hi there 👋
+### I'm Lee Juwon.
+Nice to meet You!
+I'm a freshman in art & technology at Chung-Ang University.
+- contact : 01040156581

 <!--
 **juonuooun/juonuooun** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.